Scott Brown (baseball)

-Scott Edward Brown (born August 30, 1956) is a retired Major League Baseball pitcher.
-He played during one season at the major league level for the Cincinnati Reds.
+Scott Edward Brown (August 30, 1956 – July 21, 2026) was an American professional baseball pitcher.
+He played during one season in Major League Baseball (MLB) for the Cincinnati Reds.
 He was drafted by the Reds in the 4th round of the 1975 amateur draft.
 Brown played his first professional season with their Rookie league Billings Mustangs in 1975, and his last season with the Kansas City Royals' Triple-A affiliate, the Omaha Royals, in 1983.

+Brown's only major league decision came on August 11, 1981, in his major league debut.
+Working 21/3 innings in scoreless relief, the official scorer awarded him with the win.

+Brown died on July 21, 2026, at the age of 69.